sofyacalvin/ECE3400-Group3/docs/milestones/Milestone1.md

 However, this proved to be unreliable.
 The robot would often begin turning but not complete the turn, or not turn at all.
 To fix this issue, we changed our code to implement a delay before the sensors would read new values.
 As a result, our robot was much more reliable.

 ![Figure 8 - Final](../images/figure8FINAL.png "Figure 8 - Final")

+The entire code can be found at the bottom of the page

 ### Results